-Metz, a Democrat, was the representative for New York's 10th congressional district from 1913 to 1915.
+Metz was the representative for New York’s 10th congressional district and was a Democrat.
+He served from 1913 to 1915.

 From Apr 1913 to Mar 1915, Metz missed 210 of 281 roll call votes, which is 74.7%.
 This is much worse than the median of 32.2% among the lifetime records of representatives serving in Mar 1915.
 The chart below reports missed votes over time.

 |Dec 1914-Mar 1915||67||42||62.7%||85th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000